SAP-samples/machine-learning-diff-private-federated-learning/README.md

 ## License

-This project is licensed under SAP Sample Code License Agreement except as noted otherwise in the [LICENSE file](LICENSE.md).
+Copyright (c) 2017 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSE) file.